usdot-jpo-ode/jpo-cvmanager/resources/keycloak/README.md

 ## Migration Steps

 This section describes the steps required to add this custom user provider to an existing cvmanager deployment.
-If followed correctly, there will be no action required by users (other than possible having local users re-set their credentials, more on that later), and no user data will be lost.
+If followed correctly, there will be no action required by users (other than possibly having local users re-set their credentials, more on that later), and no user data will be lost.

 1. Deploy the updated keycloak image
    - This will add the custom-user-provider and custom-protocol-mappers to keycloak, but will not enable them yet (assuming the postgres volume is persisted)